Kouryl/cs163_Senior_Project/README.md

 ### 6. Modeling and Prediction
 - Applied regression and time series models to:
-  - Forecast EV growth in the Pacific region
+  - Forecast EV growth in the Pacific region using charging ssession counts and energy usage.
   - Estimate electricity and fuel prices

 ### 7. Evaluation and Interpretation